Onyothi/C_Program/README.md

 In hopes to one day work for a nuclear plant as a software engineer, I decided to design this sales application as part of my final project in Procedural Programming

-Programming Language: C
+* Programming Language: C
-Year: 2014
+* Year: 2014 <br>
-Project Owner: Wilhelmina Nekoto
+* Project Owner: Wilhelmina Nekoto
-Supported by: Steven Mwinga - Telecom Namibia.
+* Supported by: Steven Mwinga - Telecom Namibia.
-Supervised by: Mike Abia - Polytechnic of Namibia.
+* Supervised by: Mike Abia - Polytechnic of Namibia.

-Contents
+### Contents
 The main code is contained in the Main_programs folder. here the header file is contained is included in the Mainfile.